On groups with large verbal quotients

-\begin{remark} We stress that bounding the order of the abelian subgroups is not sufficient to obtain nilpotency: there are non-nilpotent groups of order $96$ and abelianization of order $12$, which abelian subgroups have order at most $12$. \end{remark} \end{subsection}
+\begin{remark} Bounding the order of the nilpotent {\itshape subgroups} of a certain class is not sufficient to obtain nilpotency.
+In the case $w=\gamma_2$, the \texttt{SmallGroup(96,201)}~\cite{2011Gap} is a non-nilpotent group with abelianization of order $12$, whose abelian subgroups have order at most $12$.
+A related question is how, in general, $|H:\gamma_2(H)|$ behaves with respect to $|G:H|$.
+We refer the reader to~\cite{2023Sab} for asymptotic results on this problem, and some connections to representation theory. \end{remark}